Code-Institute-Submissions/i-love-this-game/README.md

 Only .py pages that were created/changed by the creator of this project were validated using PEP8.

 [I Love This Game - settings.py](docs/python-validator-results-i-love-this-game-settings-py.png)
+There was an error message in the terminal on this file ("env imported but unused"), but I was advised by my mentor to leave it in the code as it's not possible to access the 8000 Portal without it and explain it here (and Matt Rudge added this to his code on the Codestar walkthrough).
+Also, # NOQA was added to four lines on this file as well as they were too long and it wasn't possible to make them shorter (the code was also not created by the creator of this project - it's in the auth_password_validators, a section that was automatically created).
+Anyway, all the code on this file passed PEP8 validation with no errors.

 [I Love This Game - urls.py](docs/python-validator-results-i-love-this-game-urls-py.png)